 Avoid gestures.
 Keep you hands on the wheel.
 Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head.

 Be a cautious and courteous driver.
-If another driver seems eager to get in front of you, say, "Be my guest."
-This response will soon become a habit and you won't be as offended by other drivers' actions.
+If another driver seems eager to get in front of you, say, a habit and you won't be as offended by other drivers' actions.